Alfonso the Battler: Military expansion

 Alfonso spent his first four years as king in near-constant war with the Muslims.
 In 1105, he conquered Ejea and Tauste and refortified Castellar and Juslibol.
 In 1106, he defeated Ahmad II al-Musta'in of Zaragoza at Valtierra.
 In 1107, he took Tamarite de Litera and San Esteban de Litera.

 Then followed a period dominated by his relations with Castile and León through his wife, Urraca.
 He resumed his conquests in 1117 with Fitero, Corella, Cintruénigo, Murchante, Monteagudo, and Cascante.

 In 1118, the Council of Toulouse declared a crusade to assist in the conquest of Zaragoza.
 Many Frenchmen consequently joined Alfonso at Ayerbe.
 They took Almudévar, Gurrea de Gállego, and Zuera, besieging Zaragoza itself by the end of May.
 The city fell on 18 December, and the forces of Alfonso occupied the Azuda, the government tower.
 The great palace of the city was given to the monks of Bernard.
 Promptly, the city was made Alfonso's capital.
 Two years later, in 1120, he defeated a Muslim army intent on reconquering his new capital at the Battle of Cutanda.
 He promulgated the fuero of tortum per tortum, facilitating taking the law into one's own hands, which among others reassumed the Muslim right to dwell in the city and their right to keep their properties and practice their religion under their own jurisdiction as long as they maintained tax payment and relocated to the suburbs.

 In 1119, he retook Cervera, Tudejen, Castellón, Tarazona, Ágreda, Magallón, Borja, Alagón, Novillas, Mallén, Rueda, Épila and populated the region of Soria.
 He began the siege of Calatayud, but left to defeat the army at Cutanda trying to retake Zaragoza.
 When Calatayud fell, he took Bubierca, Alhama de Aragón, Ariza, and Daroca (1120).
-In 1123, he besieged and took Lleida, which was in the hands of the count of Barcelona.
+In 1123, he besieged Lleida, which was in the hands of the count of Barcelona.
 From the winter of 1124 to September 1125, he was on a risky expedition to Peña Cadiella deep in Andalusia.

 In the great raid of 1125, he carried away a large part of the subject Christians from Granada, and in the south-west of France, he had rights as king of Navarre.
 From 1125 to 1126, he was on campaign against Granada, where he was trying to install a Christian prince, and Córdoba, where he got only as far as Motril.
 In 1127, he reconquered Longares, but simultaneously lost all his Castilian possessions to Alfonso VII.
 He confirmed a treaty with Castile the next year (1128) with the Peace of Támara, which fixed the boundaries of the two realms.